MarijaGabarasvili/Robot_EVE-Ruphus-project-Emb_AI/README.md

 # Robot_EVE-Ruphus-project-Emb_AI
 LEGO Mindstorm project for Embodied AI class.
 The main task of the robot is to climb the ramp following the ramp and retreat the object back from the second level of the ramp.

-## Sensors used:
+## PORTS FOR MOTORS AND SENSORS
+Sensors:
-1) Right color sensor for line detection
-2) Left color sensor for line detection
+in3 - ultrasonic sensor for can detection in4 - right color sensor for line detection in1 - left color sensor for line detetction

+Motors:
+outA - left motor to drive
+outD - right motor to drive
+outC - gripper motor to get the obj

 ## TO DO:
 1) Implement code for line following✅